Broadview Senior Living at Purchase College

-Imagine a place where residents can grab lunch with a professor or a student; where a dance student can lead senior citizens in a simple movement class; where a psychology major collaborates with residents as subjects for a research study; or where an art student can help residents tap into their creativity—and stay young—by guiding an art project.
-Film students can screen their work, creative writers can impress an audience, and journalists can find new source material.
+Imagine a place where residents can grab lunch with a professor or a student; where a dance student can lead senior citizens in a movement class; where a psychology major collaborates with residents as subjects for a research study; where a film student can screen their work, creative writers can impress an audience, and journalists can find new source material.

 Stereotypes will break down, learning will cross age boundaries, and lasting relationships will form over coffee and conversation.

 Depending on your graduation year, your experience with Broadview will differ.
 Some of you will be here for the groundbreaking, but will miss interaction with its first residents.
 For those who will have graduated long before Broadview is complete, know the addition of this important community adds value to a Purchase College education.